What is Dry Needling?

 Dr. Lewit’s study emphasized that the effect of needling was separate from the substance that was injected in wet needling.
 Since then, many studies have found that there is no difference between wet needling and dry needling when treating musculoskeletal pain.

 Since then, dry needling has quickly evolved into a technique used by many specially trained physical therapists, medical doctors, and chiropractors.
 By removing unnecessary medication, and the side effects associated with such medicines, dry needling is an effective, minimally invasive, cost-effective way to help alleviate pain.
+Despite the growing acceptance of the practice, there are still many myths about dry needling that can cause confusion and hesitation among patients.

 Benefits of Dry Needling